 No. Residential adult care centers are licensed through the State of California, Department of Social Services, Community Care Licensing.
 Call (800) 952-5253 or visit their website.

-Fictitious business names are filed with the San Bernardino County Recorder's Office.
+Fictitious business names (or dba: doing business as) are filed with the San Bernardino County Recorder's Office.
 To contact the Recorder's Office call (909) 387-8306 or visit their website.
 The Champion Newspaper will file the fictitious business name with the County Recorder and publish your fictitious business name statement.
 To contact the Champion Newspaper, call (909) 628-5501, Ext.
 14.

 Contact the California Department of Tax and Fee Administration at (800) 400-7115, or visit their website.

 The City does not handle complaints about unfair business practice or poor service.
 If the complaint is regarding unfair business practice or poor service, contact the Better Business Bureau at (559) 222-8111 or visit their website.